 Just make sure:

-• There’s enough room for games
+- There’s enough room for games

-• Basic facilities are available
+- Basic facilities are available

-It’s easy for your team to reach
+It’s easy for your team to reach.

 Focus on Games That Actually Matter

-Now comes the main part — choosing the right games.
+Now comes the main part, choosing the right games.

 Instead of random activities, go for games that naturally bring people together.
-Here are some team building games commonly played in Asia that always work well:
+Here are some team-building games commonly played in Asia that always work well:

-Cricket Based Team Matches
+Cricket Team Matches Against Team Members

 Cricket is a natural choice in Pakistan.
-You don’t need a full match — keep it short and fun.
+You don’t need a full match, keep it short and fun.

-• 10-over matches
+- 10-over matches

-• Mixed teams from different departments
+- Mixed teams from different departments

-• Fun rules to keep it light
+- Fun rules to keep it light

 It builds teamwork without feeling like a formal activity.
+Cricket is one of the few games that almost everyone loves in Pakistan, and it always works.

 Kabaddi (Light & Fun Version)